aleventhal/treegrid-example/README.md

 <tr>
 <th>Chomevox</th>
 <td>
-<li>Row nav: Does not read name unless role="treeitem" used instead of role="row"
+<li>Row nav: Previously did not read name, should be fixed in Canary, needs test
 <li>Cell nav: Does not read name on cells even if aria-label or aria-labelledby are set</td>
 <td></td>
 <td></td>